 USB Plug Types

-The standard USB plug type we all know is Type A. External computer devices that are power by USB will usually have a Type B socket, requiring a USB Type A to Type B cable to be used to connect the device to a computer.
+The standard USB plug type we all know is Type A. External computer devices that are powered by USB will usually have a Type-B socket, requiring a USB Type-A to Type-B cable to be used to connect the device to a computer.
 USB Mini is another smaller plug type found generally on multimedia devices such as digital cameras and MP3 players.
+While the Micro USB plug is now common to all android smartphones, and also widely used on bluetooth headphones.